Android-for-Python/Android-for-Python-Users/README.md

 ```

-Note that on a desktop this code will not exit, because `async_lifecycle()` never completes (this doesn't matter on Android).
+Note that on a desktop this code will not exit, because `async_lifecycle()` never completes (this doesn't matter on Android because we handled the `on_pause` case).
 To additionally support exit on the desktop:

 ```python
     # in __init__()